urvin-compliance/caracal/README.md

-      bold      false             # sets the font weight. italic    false             # sets the font style. underline false             # sets whether or not to underline the text. spacing   360               # sets the spacing below the line. units in twips. align     :left             # sets the alignment. accepts :left, :center, :right, and :both. base      'Normal'          # establishes from which style this style inherits attributes. next      'Normal'          # establishes which style follows the termination of the text run using this style. end
+      bold      false             # sets the font weight. italic    false             # sets the font style. underline false             # sets whether or not to underline the text. align     :left             # sets the alignment. accepts :left, :center, :right, and :both. top       100               # sets the spacing above the paragraph. units in twips. bottom    0                 # sets the spacing below the paragraph. units in twips. spacing   360               # sets the spacing between lines. units in twips. end

 The `style` command above would produce the following XML: